AriFordsham/GHCWiki/status/ghc-8.0.1/libraries.md

 [](http://hackage.haskell.org/package/binary)

 DONE`0.8.0.0` has just been released, please use that for RC1.
-(TODO GHC 8 final should ship the pending minor version bump release.)
+(TODO GHC 8 final should ship the pending `0.9.x` release.
+It adds an orphan instance which requires a major version bump)

 ### `bytestring`